redis/redis-doc/topics/pubsub.md

 patterns the client is still subscribed to.
 So the client will exit the Pub/Sub state only when this count drops to zero as a result of unsubscribing from all the channels and patterns.

+## Shard pubsub

+From 7.0, shard pubsub is introduced in which shard channels are assigned to slots by the same algorithm used to assign keys to slots.
+A shard message must be sent to a node that own the slot the shard channel is hashed to.
+The cluster makes sure the published shard messages are forwarded to all the node in the shard, so clients can subscribe to a shard channel by connecting to any one of the nodes in the shard.
+`SSUBSCRIBE`, `SUNSUBSCRIBE` and `SPUBLISH` are used to implement shard pubsub.

 ## Programming example